 President Elect -- Andy Meyers, PE (Fox River Valley)

 Andy graduated with a B.S. degree in Chemical Engineering from the University of Missouri–Columbia in 2012.
 He has been working in private industry with rotary dryers and rotary kilns his entire professional career, first with Vulcan Systems in Missouri and currently with FEECO International in Wisconsin.
 Before moving from MO to WI in 2017, he obtained his P.E. license in MO and has recently submitted his application for licensure by reciprocity in WI.
 He has been involved with both MSPE as an E.I.T. and now with WSPE as a P.E.
 Meyers is happily married to his beautiful wife Victoria and has two children, Ariella and Walter.

 National Delegate -- Angela Hanz, PE

 Angela is a 1996 graduate from UW-Platteville with a B.S. in Civil Engineering, and is a licensed P.E. in the state of Wisconsin.
-She worked in the private industry from 1996 until 2004 when she joined USDA Rural Development in Stevens Point as the State Engineer.
-Her job responsibilities as State Engineer include administering the water and environmental federal funding program throughout Wisconsin.
-She is responsible for interfacing with the program applicants, the engineering community, and the regulatory agencies.
-In the interest of developing the best possible projects, she also reviews, advises, and approves the technical aspects of the projects funded by USDA Rural Development.
-Angela became a member of NSPE/WSPE in 2006 and participates in the Wisconsin Valley Chapter of MATHCOUNTS.
-Angela currently serves as the Secretary for WPSE and is also a member of Chi Epsilon.
+She worked in the private industry from 1996 until 2004 when she joined USDA and currently works as the Facilities Engineer for the U.S. Forest Service, Forest Products Laboratory in Madison, WI.
+Angela became a member of NSPE-WI in 2006 and participates in the local and state MATHCOUNTS.
+Angela previously served as the Secretary and President for WPSE and is also a member of Chi Epsilon.